aminnairi/cristaline/packages/web/storage/README.md

 ### transaction

 For the times where you need to prevent write before finishing an action while operating on the database, it can be great to lock the database while performing an algorithm, this method has been designed specifically for that purpose, letting you commit or rollback changes as the algorithm run.

+Using the `saveEvent` method in here is highly unrecommended since it is already called by the `transaction` function after the callback returns and it could lead to data inconsistencies.

 ```typescript
 const usersToSave = [